At least 3 people injured in shooting at Dallas ICE facility, acting director says

 “Preliminary information is a possible sniper,” Lyons said.
 “We have three individuals that are down at this time.
 We’re not sure on their condition.
 They’ve been taken to the hospital.”

-The suspect is dead from a self-inflicted gun shot wound, Homeland Security Secretary Kristi Noem said.
+The suspect is dead from a self-inflicted gun shot wound, Homeland Security Secretary Kristi Noem said on X.

+“Details are still emerging but we can confirm there were multiple injuries and fatalities,” Noem’s post read.
+The motive in the shooting is unknown, she said.

 Details about who was shot at the ICE field office was unavailable, including whether they were ICE employees.